 The core of USB has remained much the same since the release of USB 1.0 in 1996.
 But the interface has expanded to support faster bus speeds, improved power delivery and management, more device classes, wireless communications, support for embedded systems that access USB devices, and more.
 New and improved chips and development tools have eased the task of developing devices and the software to access them.

 This Fifth Edition is revised and updated throughout.
 New topics include an introduction to USB 3.1 and SuperSpeedPlus, enhanced power delivery and power management, new abilities using USB Type-C connectors, designing devices that use the WinUSB driver without requiring a vendor-provided INF file, new device classes, and how to use free debugging tools.
-Much of the information in this book applies to any device hardware and host computer.
+Much of the information in this book applies to any device hardware and the host computer.
 The example code for applications uses Visual C#.\

 One of a hub’s duties is to detect attachment and removal of devices on its downstream-facing ports.
 Each hub has an interrupt IN endpoint for reporting these events to the host.
 On system boot-up, hubs inform the host if any devices are attached including additional downstream hubs and any devices attached to those hubs.
 After boot-up, a host continues to poll periodically (USB 2.0) or receives ERDY TPs (Enhanced SuperSpeed) that request communications to learn of any newly attached or removed devices.